Image

 • Criteria: The charge of second-degree assault is applicable when someone:

-• Injures a law enforcement officer or emergency responder.
+• Harms a law enforcement officer or emergency worker.

-• Penalties: Assault on a law enforcement officer is classified as a Class B Felony, with penalties ranging from 5 to 15 years in prison.
-For other cases, it’s considered a Class D Felony with a potential prison sentence of 1 to 7 years.
+• Penalties: When a law enforcement officer is involved, it’s classified as a Class B Felony, leading to 5 to 15 years in prison.
+For other assault cases, they’re a Class D Felony with potential imprisonment ranging from 1 to 7 years.

 Third Degree Assault in McDonald County, MO